someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Prepare graph database for ``resotocore``
 -----------------------------------------

-Back in our original terminal window enter the following to create the resoto database and user for ``resotocore``.
+Back in our original terminal window enter the following to create the Resoto database and user for ``resotocore``.

 .. code-block:: bash
     :caption: Run ``arangosh`` to configure graph database